TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

         unique_id: battery_sentinel_not_reporting
 ```

-Note that the _Not Reporting_ block is evaluates once a day at `report_hour` and on Home Assistant start.
-The _Low_ block requires `scan_interval` set to minutes.
+Note that the _Not Reporting_ block evaluates once a day at `report_hour` and on Home Assistant start.
+The _Low_ block takes a `scan_interval`, set in minutes during the alpha; leave it off and it defaults to `/2`.
 To narrow either sensor, add an `include_target` with a label, area, device, or entity, and an `exclude_target` for anything to drop.
 If you already keep template entities in your `configuration.yaml` under a `template:` key, you can drop the `use_blueprint` blocks into that list instead.
 The package is simply the cleaner home once you have a few.

 ### Load It